jenzopr/pandoc-tbrief-template/README.md

 ### Contribution

 Please feel free to report any issues using the [issue tracker](https://github.com/jenzopr/pandoc-tbrief-template/issues) or submit [Pull requests](https://github.com/jenzopr/pandoc-tbrief-template/pulls).

 ### License

 The `tfbrief.cls` class was written by [Thomas Fischer](mailto:fischer@unix-ag.uni-kl.de) and is licensed under the [Creative Commons Attribution-Share Alike 3.0 License](http://creativecommons.org/licenses/by-sa/3.0/).

-The `tfbrief-template.tex` latex template is licensed under the MIT license.
-See [LICSENSE](LICENSE) for more information.
+The `tfbrief-template.tex` latex template is licensed under the GNU General Public License 3.0.
+See [LICENSE](LICENSE) for more information.